filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 #### Owner/Worker distinction

-The miner actor has two distinct 'controller' {{<sref address "addresses">}}.
+The miner actor has two distinct 'controller' {{<sref app_address "addresses">}}.
 One is the worker, which is the address which will be responsible for doing all of the work, submitting proofs, committing new sectors, and all other day to day activities.
 The owner address is the address that created the miner, paid the collateral, and has block rewards paid out to it.
 The reason for the distinction is to allow different parties to fulfil the different roles.
 One example would be for the owner to be a multisig wallet, or a cold storage key, and the worker key to be a 'hot wallet' key.

 #### Changing Worker Addresses